Distribution to hospitals

 On duty 24 hours a day, seven days a week, our Customer Service (Hospitals) and Shipping departments receive the orders from the hospitals and prepare the blood products for delivery.

 Every day, we receive approximately 200 orders from the hospital centres we serve throughout Québec.
-Every year, we supply hospitals with an average of 400,000 labile blood products to meet recipients’ needs.
+Every year, we supply hospitals with more than 300,000 labile blood products to meet recipients’ needs.

 What are stable products?